EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - We need to separate between ingestion and data access downtimes
 - Centralized and federated components also need to be viewed individually
 - We need to clarify the meaning of service desk.
 How automatic could this be?
+- System is planned to fulfill the defined in the SLA.
+Depended on resources the service level can be changed.
+- For now, dublicated system at EWC is not planned (meaning archive), but should be also considred.
+Operational use of real-time could be more applicable to have redundancy.

 *Acceptance criteria:*

 *Consequences and decisions:*

 ### F03 - delivery within 1 minute

-"As an consumer of OPERA Open Radar Data, I want volumes and composites to be available within 1 minute of data is publishing by the OPERA hub.
+"As an consumer of Open Radar Data, I want volumes and composites to be available within 1 minute of data is publishing by the OPERA hub.
 So, I can deliver the level of service required by my users."

 *Priority:*
  - primary